InteraptSkills/Mongoose-with-MongoDB/README.md

 6. Create a new database directory inside that folder: `$ mkdir db`

-7. Create the following files: `$ touch gitignore db/schema.js db/seeds.js`
+7. Create the following files: `$ touch gitignore  dotenv db/schema.js db/seeds.js`

 5. Open the app in VSCode: `$ code .`